 Blocked sewer lines may be caused by tree roots, inappropriate material put down the drains, sections of pipe collapsing, ground subsidence, debris or siltation.

-If repairs cannot be performed without substantially impacting a council tree and there are no alternative solutions available, please contact Cumberland Council prior to you undertaking any works, and the matter will be assessed by Council’s qualified tree officers.
+If repairs cannot be performed without substantially impacting a council tree and there are no alternative solutions available, please contact Cumberland City Council prior to undertaking any works.
+The matter will be assessed by Council’s qualified tree officers.

 Driveways and Private Structures

-Driveways and private structures are assets of the property owner and therefore the property owners responsibility to maintain and repair.
+Driveways and private structures are assets of the property owner.
+Therefore they are the property owners responsibility to maintain and repair.

 Where property owners believe that public tree roots are damaging or have the potential to cause damage to driveways and structures, the property owner should contact the Council as soon as possible to allow the Council to take appropriate preventative action concerning the public tree.

 Branches overhanging a footpath can potentially cause an obstruction, preventing pedestrians having a clear passageway.
-If you see overhanging branches from a Council owned tree, please report it through the snap, send, solve app or contact Council’s Customer Contact Team on (02) 8757 9000 to report this.
+If you see overhanging branches from a Council-owned tree, please report it through the snap, send, solve app, or contact Council’s Customer Contact Team on 02 8757 9000 to report the problem.

-Cumberland Council maintains 622km of roads within its local government area.
+Cumberland City Council maintains 622km of roads within its Local Government Area.
 We conduct regular inspections including assessing damaged areas and organise the appropriate repairs.